MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-manage-forms.md

 ## Edit a live form

-If your form has been already published and you need to update it, select the **Edit** button on the top ribbon.
+If your form is already published and you need to update it, select the **Edit** button on the top ribbon.
 You can continue editing your live form and all changes are automatically published once you select the **Save** button.

 > [!IMPORTANT]
 > If you choose to create a copy of the form, you will have to publish the newly created copy.

-The form is stored on a CDN where all data is cached to provide the shortest possible loading times to the visitors of your webpage.
-It may take up to 10 minutes before the cache is refreshed and before you can see the changes on your webpage.
+The form is stored on a content delivery network (CDN) where all data is cached to provide the shortest possible loading times to the visitors of your webpage.
+It can take up to 10 minutes before the cache is refreshed and before you can see the changes on your webpage.
 You can check the result of the changes in your page if you add this parameter `#d365mkt-nocache` to your webpage URL.
 Never share the link to your page including this parameter with your customers.
 The parameter bypasses the CDN cache and slows down the page loading.

 ## Unpublish a form